-From 12 men to 72, their Spirit-led efforts reached 80 million living American Christians 20 centuries later.
-America’s genuine Christians have an incredible opportunity to sow the Word of God into the hearts of new disciples to reach even more generations.
+From 12 men to 72, their Spirit-led efforts reached American Christians 20 centuries later.
+America’s genuine believers have an incredible opportunity to sow the Word of God into the hearts of new disciples to reach even more generations.
 This life cycle always reverts to and is sustained by what is preached (or not preached) from the pulpit about Jesus Christ who claimed he was the “The Bread of Life” and “Living Water” who alone forever quenches hunger and thirst.

 Increasing the yield of the 25 percent will only come from the pulpit from which the “whole counsel of God” is preached.
 The future of faith in America rests in God and his spirit-filled sowers and doers who hear his living, spoken words because they read, memorize, commit, and joyfully live by them.